Atkinson88/Angular2-Component-LifeCycle/README.md

       }

       ngAfterContentInit() {
-        // Component content has been initialized
+        // After Angular projects external content into its view.
       }

       ngAfterContentChecked() {
-        // Component content has been Checked
+        // 	After Angular checks the bindings of the external content that it projected into its view.
       }

       ngAfterViewInit() {
-        // Component views are initialized
+        // After Angular creates the component’s view(s).
       }

       ngAfterViewChecked() {
-        // Component views have been checked
+        // 	After Angular checks the bindings of the component’s view(s).
       }

     }